 Term 1 of 2017

 My class during the first term of 2017, was a group of 8 to 10 year olds.
-It was wonderful to contemplate life through the eyes of a child again.
-Never again, will I take sitting on a chair without falling off for granted or think that clumsy hands are a handicap.
+It was wonderful to contemplate life through their eyes.
+Never again, will I take sitting on a chair without falling off it for granted or think that clumsy hands are a handicap.

-Their teacher’s heart melted, week after week, as she saw how vulnerable they were, how they soaked up all they heard and how they battled their overload.
+Their teacher’s heart melted, week after week, as she saw how vulnerable they were, how they soaked up all they heard and how they battled their overload and then her tears rolled for all of them.